hmaxim01/nyc_taxi/README.md

 # NYC Yellow Taxi — Exploratory Data Analysis (EDA)

 ## Overview
-Analyzed **New York City Yellow Taxi trip data** (Jan 2025) to explore patterns in trip distances, fares, tips, and temporal trends.
+Analyzed **New York City Yellow Taxi trip data** (January 2025) to explore patterns in trip distances, fares, tips, and temporal trends.

 This project demonstrates **data ingestion, cleaning, feature engineering, and visualization** on a large dataset using **R**.